jbshep/conversational-python-legacy/chapters/ch3_loops.md

 Done.
 ```

-We don’t always need to have a non-indented statement following a loop.
+We don't always need to have a non-indented statement following a loop.
 We are
 only doing this in the examples so it is clear in the output that we left the
 loop body.